 - Syllabus or Syllabi = A syllabus is an outline and summary of topics covered in a course.
 At UConn, syllabi are distributed by the faculty to students on the first day of a course.
 Syllabi at UConn are not available online.
 You will be required to submit syllabi for previous coursework undertaken at your home university in order to enroll in courses at UConn that have pre-requisites or enrollment requirements.

 - “W” Courses: Courses designated with a “W” (e.g. POLS 4997W) are writing intensive courses unique to UConn’s academic requirements and include a much heavier writing component than a non-W course.
 Seats are usually reserved for matriculated students, however, if the instructor issues a permission number, you will be permitted to enroll.

-- Online, Hybrid or Distance Learning courses: NOT available to exchange students.
-If you wish to enroll in any of these types of courses, it needs to be in addition to the minimum credit load per semester of 12 credits for undergraduate students and 9 credits for graduate students.
-Online, Hybrid or Distance Learning courses credit DO NOT count towards full time status for J-1 visa holders.
+- Online, Hybrid or Distance Learning courses: Exchange Students can only enroll in one online or hybrid course.
+If you wish to enroll in any of these types of courses additionally, it needs to be in addition to the minimum credit load per semester of 9 credits for undergraduate students and 6 credits for graduate students.

 - Courses offered on the Hartford, Waterbury, Stamford, or Avery Point campuses are not available for exchange students.
 You may only take courses on the Storrs campus.

 - Independent Study Courses: NOT available to exchange students during their first semester of exchange.

 - Courses in the following schools are NOT available: School of Education (EDCI, EGEN, EPSY, EDLR, EKIN), School of Nursing (NURS), School of Pharmacy (PHRX, PHAR, PHRM), School of Law (LAW) and Military Science (MISI).

 - College of Agriculture, Health and Natural Resources (CAHNR)

 - Classes with clinical placements